-Cut down trees to better manage wildfires, says retired Forester - Vernon News
+Cut down trees to better manage wildfires, says retired forester - Vernon News

 According to Wilson, our forests are too old and too dense.
 The old trees are more susceptible to fire and less efficient at storing carbon, so it’s time to remove some trees.

 His advice comes as Okanagan residents are seeing the start of wildfire season.
-Right now, BC Wildfire Services is attempting to control the Pigeon Creek fire which grew to 33 hectares by Monday evening.
+Right now, BC Wildfire Service is attempting to control the Pigeon Creek fire, which grew to 33 hectares by Monday evening.

 As Wilson reminded the crowd, when fires get to a certain size, there’s nothing a crew can do but wait for the weather to change.